-Is your toddler Lonely?
+Is your toddler LONELY?

 Sometimes though, young kids can also be anxious because they lack A-T-T-E-N-T-I-O-N, specifically yours.

 Let’s face it: spending an hour or two at home in the evenings with your toddler underfoot is not giving them attention.
-If you’re a stay-at-home mom, spending your day immersed in housework and/or going out with your friends — with the kids tagging along — is not the kind of attention your child needs.
+If you’re a stay-at-home mum, spending your day immersed in housework and/or going out with your friends — with the kids tagging along — is not the kind of attention your child needs.

-What they really need is for you to spend time with them face to face, one on one — playing, reading, talking, listening, etc. That’s the best kind attention you can give them.
+What they really need is for you to spend time with them face to face, one on one — playing, reading, talking, listening, etc. That’s the best kind of attention you can give them.

-Is your toddler Tired?
+Is your toddler TIRED?

 If your child lacks sleep, a tantrum can most likely occur.
 Young children simply can’t cope with being too tired or fatigued — so they usually end up having tantrums.